 1. Get in the Zone

-While most higher-end restaurant franchises have prototype buildings that can theoretically be placed on any site, in reality, city and municipal zoning regulations can greatly affect the usability of a given site.
+While most higher-end restaurant franchises have prototype architecture that can theoretically be placed on any site, in reality, city and municipal zoning regulations can greatly affect the usability of a given site.
 As architects, we perform a lot of due diligence with the city or municipality to understand zoning issues for site and exterior building design, and more.

-The development process—working through what it takes to get a site approved through the city or municipality—can get very detailed.
+The development and entitlement process—working through what it takes to get a site approved through the city or municipality—can get very detailed.
 It can dramatically affect your restaurant design.
 Zoning regulations can affect the location of the building on the site, the parking, the landscaping, the drive-thru, and your signage.

 Local zoning can even dictate what your exterior building can look like.
 Between 15%-25% of the cities we’ve dealt with have an opinion about the exterior of your restaurant.
 For example, they may specify what exterior materials you have to use, such as requiring a certain percentage of brick, metal, stone, glass, and/or EIFS.